 5 Benefits to Downsizing Your House for Retirement

 If you’re a baby boomer—the generation born between 1946-1964—chances are you probably own a home.
 It’s the place where you’ve raised your family and made countless memories with your friends and neighbors.
 But now your children have grown up and started families of their own, and you’re left with a big, empty house.
 What are you going to do with it?
+It might be time to consider downsizing your house for retirement.

 You Can Tap Into Equity